olejandro/times-ts-tool/README.md

 # ts-tool-times-ie
 TIMES-Ireland Timeslice Tool

-The tool can be executed by running subannual.R.
+The tool can be executed by running main.R.